Gluten-free dietSee all parts of this guide Hide guide parts

 You can find gluten-free alternatives to these foods and drinks in your nearest supermarket, health food shop or on prescription.

-Oats don’t contain gluten but they can easily become contaminated with others cereals containing gluten during the production stage.
+Oats don’t contain gluten but they can easily become contaminated with other cereals containing gluten during the production stage.
 Because of this, people with coeliac disease are advised to eat specifically prepared uncontaminated gluten-free oats.

 If you have coeliac disease you can choose to include gluten-free oats in your diet at any stage.
 If your symptoms return you must stop eating oats and seek the advice of a health professional.